 Liz Curtis Higgs is the author of 35 books with 4.6 million copies in print, including her nonfiction bestsellers, Bad Girls of the Bible and The Women of Christmas, her award-winning children’s Parable Treasury, and her Scottish historical novel, Mine Is the Night, a New York Times bestseller.
-Visit liz at www.LizCurtisHiggs.com and www.MyScottishHeart.com.
+Visit Liz at www.LizCurtisHiggs.com or www.MyScottishHeart.com